Skip to content

 bash

-cargo test -p edgezero-adapter-cloudflare --features cloudflare --target wasm32-unknown-unknown
+cargo test -p edgezero-adapter-cloudflare --features cloudflare --target wasm32-unknown-unknown --test contract

 Manifest Configuration